Leadership

 Pete ChupasPete Chupas has been Division Director for Materials Sciences and Engineering (DMSE) since 2023.

-As DMSE director, Kramer oversees budgets, proposal preparation, Materials Preparation Center administration, and the Sensitive Instrument Facility.
+As DMSE director, Chupas oversees budgets, proposal preparation, Materials Preparation Center administration, and the Sensitive Instrument Facility.
 DMSE includes 13 FWPs (BES funded), EFRC CATS, approximately 13 additional DOE funded projects, and a small number of Strategic Partnership Projects.

 Chupas arrived at Ames Lab from Stony Brook University, where he was a research professor in the Department of Chemistry.
 He is also a member of GENESIS, a U.S. DOE Energy Frontier Research Center dedicated to developing a new paradigm for functional materials synthesis.